 Style Tip: Work With Your Surroundings

 Sometimes it’s better to work with the surrounding landscape and not against it.
 Yards are wild after all, so why not embrace it.
 Here’s a perfect example of a patio that works seamlessly with its environment.
 Bridgewood slab is used for the patio and walkway and is nicely accented by the large boulders, trees and plants surrounding it.
-Perfect for a night around the bonfire with family.
+It’s perfect for a night around the bonfire with family.

 Style Tip: Create Contrast

 Mixing colour and shapes can add a lot of visual interest to a backyard that doesn’t have many existing elements.
 In this example, light slabs are contrasted against dark landscaping rock.
 The look is further accentuated by the wide spacing between each slab.
 The addition of deep green plants, boulders, and wood beam benches add comfort and warmth to a space that might otherwise feel too clinical.
-Lexington Tile and Brookside Slab are ideal for this type of application, but Broadway 65mm or 100mm can work as well.
+Lexington and Brookside Slab are ideal for this type of application, but Broadway 65mm or 100mm can work as well.

 Style Tip: Create Multi-Level Spaces